kubeflow/blog/_posts/2026-07-25-sparkclient-batch-jobs.md

 The Kubeflow community is always looking for more contributors, testers, and users interested in Spark on Kubernetes and the broader SDK ecosystem.
 If you'd like to get involved:

+- Explore the [Kubeflow SDK documentation](https://sdk.kubeflow.org/en/latest/) to learn more about SparkClient, TrainerClient, and the rest of the SDK.
+-  Learn about the [ML Experience and Kubeflow SDK APIs](https://docs.google.com/document/d/1jH2WAX2ePxOfI4JuiVK9nPlesDMiyg67xzLwhpR7wTQ/edit?tab=t.0), which outlines the vision for consistent Python APIs across Kubeflow projects.
 - Visit the [Kubeflow website](https://www.kubeflow.org/) or [GitHub repositories](https://github.com/kubeflow).
 - Join the [Kubeflow Slack channels](https://www.kubeflow.org/docs/about/community/).
 - Subscribe to the [kubeflow-discuss](https://groups.google.com/g/kubeflow-discuss) mailing list.